silverstripe/silverstripe-lessons-v4/README.md

 You could put all of this in a parent class and your `Event` and `Store` data objects inherit from it, but that's not very practical or logical.
 Other than the business rule that says they both need to go on a map, there's no really good reason to put both of these classes in the same ancestry.
 Further, if the two classes don't share the same parent, the whole model falls apart.

 So what do you do?
 Put all the shared code in an extension and apply that extension to every class that needs it.
-That way, you don't have to repeat yourself, and it becomes inexpensive to make any DataObject mappable.
+That way, you don't have to repeat yourself, and it becomes inexpensive to make any DataObject plot onto a map.

 Some other examples might include adding functionality to send an email to an administrator after a given record is updated, or adding features that integrate a record with social media APIs.
 There are many good reasons to use extensions, and any decent sized SilverStripe project is bound to have a few in play.

-A helpful metaphor to help distinguish between extensions and that subclasses are about _vertical_ architecture, and extensions are about _horizontal_ architecture.
+A helpful metaphor to help distinguish between extensions and subclasses is that subclasses are about _vertical_ architecture, and extensions are about _horizontal_ architecture.
 If you've done a lot of CSS, you're probably familiar with this design pattern.
 Think about the difference between the following:

 ```html
     <ul class="notifications">